Ammar-daham/currency-exchange-api/README.md

 # currency-exchange-api

 This is a RESTful API that provides exchange rate information between different currencies.
 It uses this external [service](https://apilayer.com/marketplace/description/exchangerates_data-api) to get the exchange rates.
+The app contains JUnit test

 ## Prerequisites
 * Java 17 or later